(Original language: Cantonese)

 One day, I was in the Kowloon Tong MTR Station.
 An idea popped into my mind.
 If I kept waiting here, how long would it take for me to bump into a friend?
 I started standing here to give it a try.
 Finally, after around four hours, I bumped into a friend I had spent three years with during university but hadn’t seen for the last two years, after we graduated.
 We were pretty close back then.
 His name is Jacky.
 We took a picture together.

 You can imagine the situation when I was waiting.
 I really had nothing to do during that whole day.
 I had to set some conditions for myself so that I would find the time I spent meaningful, but I’m still not sure how much of that time actually was meaningful.
 It felt like I had fulfilled a mission, and the mission offered me meaning.
 I’d describe it as such: through constant creation, my works are like markings along the timeline of my life.
 But when a work is finished, it becomes something else.
 Ten years on, this work has become an important foundation upon which my friend and I developed our friendship.
 I have built on this foundation to press ahead with my creations.

-Between 2003 and 2008, Pak was a visual arts columnist for the Sunday supplement of Ming Pao Daily News.
-He uses this experience to draw inspiration from everyday life, creating thoughtful and playful performances, instructions, and experiments that explore notions of coincidence and uncertainty.
-Staging a seemingly meaningless situation can trigger multiple connections and meanings, while also using humour as a strategy to interrupt the normality of daily life.
+These performances, documented in photographs, exude warmth and connection, contrasting with the anonymity of city life.
+Pak draws on inspiration from everyday life, creating thoughtful and playful performances, instructions, and experiments that explore notions of coincidence and uncertainty.
+Staging a seemingly meaningless situation can trigger multiple connections and meanings while using humour to interrupt daily life’s normality.